Civil War Soldiers

 Dirt and Disease

 Whenever armies remained settled in camp, sanitary conditions worsened.
-For starters, until later in the war, latrines were often built upwind.
+For starters, until later in the war, latrines were often built upwind or even upstream from camps.
 Accumulation over time created an unpleasant and unhealthy environment.
 Eventually, refuse from cooking and slaughtered animals began to cover the ground, and the local water source often became fouled.
 Disease spread rapidly.